-At December 31, 2021, the Company has federal and state tax net operating loss carryforwards of \$145,260,353.
+At December 31, 2022, the Company has federal and state tax net operating loss carryforwards of \$150,083,903.
 Federal and state tax net operating loss carryforwards generated prior to December 31, 2017 will expire through 2037 and are not subject to taxable income limitations.
 Federal tax net operating loss carryforwards generated subsequent to December 31, 2017, do not expire but are subject to taxable income limitation pursuant to the Tax Cuts and Jobs Act that was enacted on December 22, 2017.
 State of Pennsylvania tax net operating loss carryforwards will expire through 2036.
-The Company also has federal research and development tax credit carryforwards of \$4,027,180.
-The federal tax credit carryforward will expire beginning in 2021 and continuing through 2041 unless previously utilized.
+The Company also has federal research and development tax credit carryforwards of \$4,834,847.
+The federal tax credit carryforward will expire beginning in 2021 and continuing through 2042 unless previously utilized.

 Utilization of net operating loss carryforwards and research and development credit carryforwards may be subject to a substantial annual limitation due to ownership change limitations that may have occurred or, could occur in the future in accordance with Section 382 of the Internal Revenue Code of 1986 ("IRC Section 382") and with Section 383 of the Internal Revenue Code of 1986, as well as similar state provisions.
 These ownership changes may limit the amount of net operating loss carryforwards and research and development credit carryforwards that can be utilized annually to offset future taxable income and taxes, respectively.
 In general, an ownership change, as defined by IRC Section 382, results from transactions increasing the ownership of certain stockholders or public groups in the stock of a corporation by more than 50 percentage points over a three-year period.
-The Company has completed several financings since its inception, as well as the recent acquisition of Noachis Terra, which may result in a change in ownership as defined by IRC Section 382, or could result in a change in control in the future.
+The Company has completed several financings since its inception, as well as the recent acquisition of Noachis Terra, which may result in a change in control in the future.
 In each period since our inception, we have recorded a 100% valuation allowance for the full amount of our deferred tax asset, as the realization of the deferred tax asset is uncertain.
 As a result, we have not recorded any federal tax benefit in our statements of operations.